idris-community/idris2-tls/README.md

 Node / Javascript:
 - Node: `require('crypto').randomBytes` (tested)
 - Other environments: `crypto.getRandomValues` (not tested)

-If you have tested the `MonadRandom IO` implementation on any platforms which we have not tested, feel free to open a PR and change this `README.md`.

 If you need to write your own implementation of `MonadRandom IO` for whatever reasons, an example of how they are implemented can be found [here](src/Crypto/Random).